 Term Definition KPI A KPI (Key Performance Indicator) is a variable used to analyse a specific operational performance.
 It is a management instrument.
 Locally controlled area A locally controlled area is an area of the railway network, within which the operation of individual infrastructural elements and route control take place under the supervision of a traffic controller with minimum authority.
 Macro topology The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
 In this, the train-path points serve as nodes and the open tracks as branches.
 This system can be refined further by specifying the individual open tracks.
 Due to its enhanced level of detail, this specification can prevent conflict situations in some scheduling and capacity allocation processes.
-Main siding line See also the definition of 'open track'.
-A main siding line is a branch line that serves to connect multiple sidings in a port or Network configuration industrial zone to the railway network.
-The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
+See also the definition of 'open track'.
+Main siding line A main siding line is a branch line that serves to connect multiple sidings in a port or industrial zone to the railway network.
+Network configuration The network configuration (macro topology) displays the railway infrastructure network at the level of train-path points (stations, stops, connections, bridges, etc.) and the open tracks.
 In this, the train-path points serve as nodes and the open tracks as branches.
 This system can be refined further by specifying the individual open tracks.
 Due to its enhanced level of detail, this specification can prevent conflict situations in some scheduling and capacity allocation processes.
 See also the definition of 'open track'.
 Node A node is a train path point or a collection of (adjoining) train path points within which several logistics and planning processes of a train service are concentrated and handled.
 Three types of nodes can be distinguished: Infrastructural node: process = scheduling, allocation and release of infrastructure.
 An infrastructural node point is also a node point where at least three open tracks converge.
 Train node: process = scheduling and performance of vehicle movements and shunting.
-Open track Personnel node point: process = scheduling and control of personnel services.
-An open track is an area that connects two train-path points or two primary process line areas.
+Personnel node point: process = scheduling and control of personnel services.
+Open track An open track is an area that connects two train-path points or two primary process line areas.
 Notes An open track does not have any exits for running trains.
 There are no points controllable by the process manager.
 An open track consists of one or more open lines.
 There are two views of open track (see also 'Macro topology'): The PPLG view: here the primary process line areas are the nodes, and the open track, an interconnecting pipeline without exit option.
 The train path point view: recognises more nodes than the PPLG view.
-Here, the train path points are the nodes, thus creating a more finely meshed network.
-Performance scheme An agreement concerning the reciprocal performance of the infrastructure manager and the railway undertaking, which may include a charging system.
-Platform track Track A rail or set of parallel rails upon which railway vehicles run or that are used for stabling purposes.
-Platform A raised area along the track at a station or stop intended for the boarding and alighting Private passenger of passengers and/or the (un)loading of goods.
-Private passenger transport is the transport of passengers by train, other than public transport transport in the sense of the Passenger Transport Act.
+Here, the Performance scheme train path points are the nodes, thus creating a more finely meshed network.
+An agreement concerning the reciprocal performance of the infrastructure manager and the relivery undertaking, which may include a charring system.
+Platform track the railway undertaking, which may include a charging system.
+Track alongside the platform.
+Track A rail or set of parallel rails upon which railway vehicles run or that are used for stabling purposes.
+Platform A raised area along the track at a station or stop intended for the boarding and alighting of passengers and/or the (un)loading of goods.
+Private passenger transport Private passenger transport is the transport of passengers by train, other than public transport in the sense of the Passenger Transport Act.